-As president of the Dayboro State School P&C Committee, I am proud to support the new Student Code of Conduct.
+As president of the Dayboro State School P&C Committee, I am supportive of the 2024-2026 Student Code of Conduct.
 The development of the Dayboro State School Student Code of Conduct, and now the process of informing and raising awareness and involvement of parents is critical to ensuring all adults are able to support the students of the school to meet the set expectations.